Chad Varah: Samaritans

-Break with Samaritans
+Future association with Samaritans

 Later in life, Varah became disillusioned with the Samaritans organisation.
 He announced in 2004 that "It's no longer what I founded.
 I founded an organisation to offer help to suicidal or equally desperate people.
 The last elected chairman re-branded the organisation.
 It was no longer to be an emergency service.
-It was to be an emotional support."
+It was to be an emotional support for the whole bloody population whether they wanted it or not."

+However, by the Summer of 2005, a rapprochement appeared to be reached when Varah met with The Samaritans' new chief executive and chairman.
+Varah enthusiastically listened to the new essential work of the organisation, building on the work he had started in 1953.
+In 2006, Varah's eldest son, Michael Varah, was appointed to sit on the newly created board of trustees.

 Other works

 He was also closely associated with the founding of the comic The Eagle by fellow clergyman Marcus Morris in 1950.
 He supplemented his income by working as a scriptwriter for The Eagle and its sister publications Girl, Robin and Swift until 1961.
 He used his scientific education to be "Scientific and Astronautical Consultant" (as Varah put it) to Dan Dare.

 In line with a long-standing commitment to sex education, he was a member of the board of reference of the British edition of the adult magazine Forum from 1967 to 1987.
 He was patron of the Terrence Higgins Trust from 1987 to 1999 and an original patron of the Cult Information Centre.

-He wrote a television play, Nobody Understands Miranda, which was broadcast by the BBC as part of a six-part series about the Samaritans in 1972.
+He wrote a television play, "Nobody Understands Miranda", which was broadcast by the BBC as part of The Befrienders, an eleven-episode series about the Samaritans in 1972.
+The episode dealt with endogenous depression.

 He continued his campaigning work into his later life, founding Men Against Genital Mutilation of Girls (MAGMOG) in 1992, and publishing his autobiography, Before I Die Again, referring to his interest in reincarnation, the same year.

 Honours and awards

 Varah was awarded the Albert Schweitzer Gold Medal in 1972, and became an Honorary Fellow of Keble College in 1981.
 He held several honorary doctorates, and was awarded the Romanian Patriarchal Cross.

 He was the subject of This Is Your Life in 1961 when he was surprised by Eamonn Andrews at the BBC Television Theatre.

 He was appointed OBE in 1969, and advanced to CBE in 1995.
-He was created a Companion of Honour in 2000.
+He was created a Member of the Order of the Companions of Honour in 2000.

 In 2012, three items of rolling stock in Britain were named Chad Varah: